appfast-io/docs/docs/BLOCKS/playlist-detail.md

 title: Playlist (Track List) Detail
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Playlist (Track List) Detail is a block that allows you to display a playlist on the screen.
+It uses the id of the playlist you clicked on the [Playlist (Track List) block](playlist-track-list).

 ## Common Properties